1st Brigade (New Zealand): Second World War

-The 1st Infantry Brigade was re-established prior to the Second World War as a Territorial Force formation manned by part-time reservists.
+The 1st Infantry Brigade was re-established prior to the Second World War as a Territorial Force formation composed of part-time reservists.
 At the outbreak of war on 3 September 1939, it formed part of the field force for the Northern District.
 At this time it commanded the 1st Hauraki Regiment (headquartered at Paeroa), 1st North Auckland Regiment (Whangarei) and 1st Waikato Regiment (Hamilton).

 On 1 November 1941, the 1st Brigade became part of the newly formed Northern Division in the Northern Military District.
 The division's two brigades were the 1st and 12th Brigade Groups.
 Later the Northern Division became the 1st Division.
-The 12th Brigade Group was one of the new headquarters, and both these units continued to be manned by reservists.
+The 12th Brigade Group was one of the new headquarters, and both these units continued to be composed of reservists.
 During early 1942, camps were constructed for the 1st Brigade Group in South Auckland and the 12th Brigade Group at Kaikohe.
 The 1st Brigade subsequently moved to a camp near Warkworth.

 After the threat of invasion passed, the 1st Brigade and the other home defence formations were reduced in size during 1943.
 By the end of the year the seven brigade (including 1st Brigade) and three divisional headquarters comprised a total of 44 personnel, with the soldiers assigned to the Territorial Force units they once commanded having been demobilised.
 All of these headquarters were disbanded on 1 April 1944.